 Cocaine Set To Music

 In no way am I dismissing the first two Oasis albums.
-They each had loads of chart topping singles – Live Forever, Supersonic, Cigarettes and Alcohol, Rock ’n Roll Star, Roll With It, Wonderwall, Don’t Look Back In Anger and Champagne Supernova – all being the heart and soul of Oasis.
+They each contained loads of chart topping singles - Live Forever, Supersonic, Cigarettes and Alcohol, Rock ’n Roll Star, Roll With It, Wonderwall, Don’t Look Back In Anger and Champagne Supernova - all being the heart and soul of Oasis.
 But Be Here Now has always received more play time in my audio players than every other Oasis record combined, and the margin is probably 5:1.

 My enduring disposition for Be Here Now is somewhat baffling.
 Nowadays, the album’s release is recognized as the official end to Britpop due to its uniquely bloated, power-mad sounds.
 Fans were expecting another collection of catchy pop tunes that embodied the enthusiasm of being young, unchained to worry and naively believing they would live forever.
 But Oasis had grown up, leaving their post-pubescent innocence for drugs and… well, more drugs.